Diversified Infrastructure Investments

 Al Ansaar Hospital Bid

 Tamasuk and Alghanim International have submitted a bid for the Al Ansaar Hospital PPP project in Madina, Saudi Arabia.
-The project involves the development of a 244-bed public hospital and associated facilities for the MOH which will primarily be an emergency hospital for the pilgrims and local residents in hospital’s area.
-The successful bidder will be responsible to design and build the new hospital and ensure best-in-class facilities management for the duration of the 20 year concession with the MOH
+The project involves the development of a 244-bed public hospital and associated facilities for the MOH which will primarily be an emergency hospital for the pilgrims and local residents in the hospital’s area.
+The successful bidder will be responsible to design and build the new hospital and ensure best-in-class facilities management for the duration of the 20-year concession with the MOH.

 Hyperscaler Data Centre Projects in Dammam, Saudi Arabia